SWEDISH COURSES

 • Degree qualification or recognized certifications.

-• Full immersion thanks to real Hungarian speakers and situations that require language use.
+• Full immersion thanks to real Swedish speakers and situations that require language use.

 Cons: